 In truth, I think the answer is you always need both!

 For me it totally depends on where you are and what you are doing on what is the most appropriate.
 So what are the key questions you should ask yourself before making the decision on whether today is a stroller day or a carrier day?

 We always check the stroller.
-I like being able to pack it myself to make sure it doesn’t get damaged and make sure (all being well – please dont let me have just jinxed myself) it gets on the flight.
+I like being able to pack it myself to make sure it doesn’t get damaged and to make sure (all being well – please dont let me have just jinxed myself) it gets on the flight.
 For that reason I think the carrier is the best option for the airport.
-It also is easier when travelling solo to go through security in my opinion with a carrier rather than a stroller.
+I also find it easier when travelling solo to go through security with a carrier more than a stroller!